In 60 Seconds

 You have two options:

-- Automated Tools: Use a service like BrightLocal, Yext, or Whitespark.
-You enter the data once, and they push the update to the network.
+- Automated Tools: Use a service like BrightLocal or Whitespark to push updates to the wider network.

 Verification Checklist